Montas96/design-pattern-java/src/main/java/com/umbrella/designpattern/structural/facade/facade.md

-#Facade pattern
-Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

 ##Problem

 Imagine that you must make your code work with a broad set of objects that belong to a sophisticated library or framework.
 Ordinarily, you’d need to initialize all of those objects, keep track of dependencies, execute methods in the correct order, and so on.